Zekaric/GRL/Doc/doc.md

 Add the grl.lib and grl include path to your build.

-# How to use GRL library
+# 4 -How to use GRL library

 Add to your source file(s) the grl include...